spacelift-solutions/public-help-utilities/remote-state-config-check/README.md

 Spacelift supports External State access, see our docs [here](https://docs.spacelift.io/vendors/terraform/external-state-access.html) to read more on it.
 Sometimes, configuring this can be tricky.
 This script will tell you what is wrong with your configuration (hopefully).

+[Heres](https://support.spacelift.io/articles/9582913392-resolving-cannot-create-a-workspace-error-when-accessing-external-state) a useful help article on the topic as well.

 ### Pre-requisites

 - Python 3.x or later